South Africa's auto sector hit by job losses and company closures

 PHOTO

 Some 64% of vehicles sold in South Africa are imports.
-Additionally, localisation - the level of local assembly, labour and components - remains stagnant at 39%, well short of the 60% target, while U.S. tariffs now significantly impact the country's 28.7 billion rand ($1.64 billion) automotive exports, he added.
+Additionally, localisation - the level of local assembly, labour and components - remains stagnant at 39%, well short of the 60% target, while US tariffs now significantly impact the country's R28.7bn ($1.64bn) automotive exports, he added.

 "These pressures have triggered 12 company closures and over 4,000 job losses in two years," Tau said.